 For the Donors’ Forum, cooperation with the Roscongress Foundation is an opportunity to expand the presence of charity foundations and socially responsible companies at the biggest federal events, to involve experts from the philanthropic and donor community in shaping the state agenda and developing strategic solutions, and to present to the authorities and the public the opportunities and the potential of business and socially orientated non-profits for tackling humanitarian and environmental challenges.
 Joint work in the area started at Russia House will be continued at the Russian Investment Forum in Sochi on 15–16 February.

-The Russia House in Davos, which was organized by the Roscongress Foundation, has completed its business programme.
+The website for the Russia House in Davos, Switzerland, organised by the Roscongress Foundation, has been updated with the business programme for the event.